What We Are

 How Does The PWFD Get an Alarm?

-Calls for the Port Washington Fire Department are actually dialed into Mineola, some 10 miles away.
+Calls for the Port Washington Fire Department are actually dialed into Westbury.
 FireCom utilizes a special voice paging system that transmits calls to individual departments.

 Each firehouse has an alerting system that goes off internally to alert members on premises of a call.
 Additionally, members carry pagers that go off when there is a call.
 The pager audibly transmits the voice of the dispatcher, much like a portable walky-talky, except that these pagers can only receive and not transmit.
 The dispatcher indicates the type of call, the location of the call, and what type of response is needed (i.e., just an ambulance or multiple trucks).
 Once alerted, members respond to the various firehouses in the district to man the apparatus and respond.
 At the same time, the Chiefs will respond directly to the scene in the Chiefs vehicles.

-The Port Washington Fire Department has led the way with groundbreaking technology initiaitves within the volunteer fire service on Long Island.
-Port Washington was the first fire department to receive real-time data from the Nassau County Fire Communications Center via a robust network developed by professionals within the PWFD in conjunction with Alpine Software, the leader is Fire Department management tools.
+The Port Washington Fire Department has led the way with groundbreaking technology initiatives within the volunteer fire service on Long Island.
+Port Washington was the first fire department to receive real-time data from the Nassau County Fire Communications Center via a robust network developed by professionals within the PWFD in conjunction with Alpine Software, the leader in Fire Department management tools.

 How Does Someone Become a Member?

-Please fill out the “Volunteer Now!” section found on the right side of this website.
+Please fill out the “Volunteer Now!” section found on the right side of this website, and someone will be in contact with you.